 What are the sleep stages?

 According to the American Academy of Sleep Medicine (AASM), a sleep cycle is divided into four stages with three of the stages involving NREM sleep and REM sleep making up the fourth stage.

 In the first stage of NREM sleep, a person transitions from being awake to asleep.
 During this stage, the brain activity begins slowing down and the muscles start to relax.

-During this stage, the muscles are relaxed, heart rate slows down and the temperature drops.
+During this stage, the muscles are relaxed, the heart rate slows down, and the temperature drops.
 It is usually easier to wake up during this stage.

 The third stage, also known as deep sleep, involves the body repairing and rebuilding its tissues as well as strengthening the immune system.
 It is difficult to wake up during this stage.
 Those waking up from deep sleep generally experience disorientation or sluggishness.

 In this stage, the eyes move rapidly and in random directions while the eyelids remain closed and the body does not move.
-During REM sleep, the brain activity is found to be similar to that of being awake.
+During REM sleep, brain activity is found to be similar to that of being awake.

 How are sleep stages measured?

 This method comprises multiple tests including EEG and ECG that are conducted at the same time.
-The tests measure the brain activity, muscle activity, eye movements, heart rate and breathing.
+The tests measure brain activity, muscle activity, eye movements, heart rate, and breathing.

 These devices can generally be obtained without a prescription.
 Commonly used wearable devices such as Fitbit, initially designed as fitness trackers, can measure various bio-signals such as movement and heart rate.